Bishop Cummins Reformed Episcopal Church: History of the church

 Bishop Cummins REC is one of the oldest congregations in the Reformed Episcopal Church, which was founded by George David Cummins in December 1873.
 Cummins toured the northeast, establishing churches in New York, Montreal, Chicago, Philadelphia and Ottawa before returning to Baltimore.
 In 1874, he led a group in holding services under the name Church of the Rock of Ages.
 The church incorporated in 1877 and began construction on a Gothic Revival church on Lafayette Square in 1878.
 Cummins died later that year, and the church was renamed in his honor.

 In 1961, under the leadership of the Rev. Daniel G. Cox and with the support of longtime member and vestryman and future Maryland Gov. William Donald Schaefer, the church relocated to the suburban community of Catonsville.
 Its name was changed to the present name in 2007.

 Other notable parishioners in the mid-20th century included disability advocate Joni Eareckson, who was confirmed at Bishop Cummins prior to the diving accident that left her paralyzed, and Edward and Joyce Brumbaugh, whose daughter Gayle married Michael Ford, son of then-Vice President Gerald Ford, in 1973.
 Cox officiated the ceremony at a different Catonsville church due to construction at Bishop Cummins.

+Bishop Cummins REC has also played a role in diocesan events as the site of episcopal consecrations of Cox in 1984 and of Bill Jenkins in 2023 as bishop coadjutor of the Diocese of the Northeast and Mid-Atlantic.